marceluda/rp_lock-in_pid/help/instruments_08_autolock.md

 \definecolor{var}{RGB}{199,37,78}
 $$

-This instrument is a compilation of tools useful to set up a loop-back stabilization scheme.
+This instrument is a compilation of tools useful to set up a feedback stabilization scheme.
 The tools were through to ease the procedure of looking for a desired stabilization condition, starting automatically the the stabilization system and detecting when the stabilization procedure fails